NCATCS/Spring2019-MP1/README.md

 ## The toString() method

-The toString method should include all the properties separated by a line separator character.
-Output should follow the order as listed in the above UML Class Diagrams.
+The toString method should return a String formatted as in the input file.
+Notice that `TimeBlock.toString()` will not include the `location` or `comment` properties.
+Most classes will have each property on a new line, `TimeBlock` properties will be separated by a comma.

 ## Hanlding ArrayLists